techuz-react-team/react-redux/README.md

 2. https://ant.design/components/overview/
 3. https://react.semantic-ui.com/

+### You also can use https://formik.org/docs/overview for handling forms if you want else you can handle it manually. upto you.

 #### Clone this repo, create your own name branch, once you complete the task, generate a pull request.